openstreetmap/osmdbt/README.md

 ### 5. Creating diff file

-Now `osmdbt-create-diff` is called which reads any log files in the `log_dir` and creates a replication diff file.
+Now `osmdbt-create-diff` is called which reads any log files in the `log_dir` and creates replication diff files.
 Files are first created in the `tmp_dir` directory and then moved into place in the `changes_dir` and its subdirectories. `osmdbt-create-diff` will also read the `state.txt` in the `changes_dir` file and create a new one.
+See the manual page for `osmdbt-create-diff` for the details on how this is done exactly.

 ## Log files and lock files